 FSAs have restrictions on when the money can be used.
-If an employee doesn't spend the money in the account by the end of their plan year, they forfeit all remaining funds, unless otherwise determined by the employer.
-Employers can allow up to $550 of unused funds to roll over to the following year, or permit up to a 2.5 month grace period for unused funds.
+If an employee doesn’t spend the money in the account by the end of their plan year, they forfeit all remaining funds unless the employer determines otherwise.
+Employers can allow up to $570 of unused funds to roll over to the following year, or permit a grace period of up to 2.5 months.
 Employees who leave the company must forfeit all remaining funds, unless they are eligible for and choose COBRA continuation coverage.

-Key takeaway: FSAs are employer-owned savings accounts that employees fund (up to $2,750 annually) through tax-free contributions.
+FSAs are employer-owned savings accounts that employees fund (up to $2,850 annually) through tax-free contributions.
 They can be used to pay for eligible medical expenses for the employee, their spouse or their eligible dependents.

 A health reimbursement account, also known as a health reimbursement arrangement, is a type of savings account that is set up and funded by employers for employees to use on eligible healthcare, dental, and vision expenses for themselves and their dependents.
 (Dependents must also be enrolled in the HRA.)
 Since the employer funds the HRA, they choose which expenses are eligible for reimbursement and how much of the account funds can roll over into the new year.